-The word diamond brings to mind icy, colorless gems, radiating brilliant sparkle.
-But modern jewelers offer diamonds in a variety of colors.
-Learn what separates diamonds from other white or colored crystal gemstones.
+The word diamond brings to mind icy, colourless gems, radiating brilliant sparkle.
+But modern jewellers offer diamonds in a variety of colours.
+Learn what separates diamonds from other white or coloured crystal gemstones.

 Cut: Determines a diamond's brilliance and sparkle.
 A cut that is too shallow or too deep can interfere with a diamonds ability to reflect light.

 Color: Diamonds of the highest value display a complete lack of color.
 They are ranked alphabetically, D through Z, with D being the purest of gemstones.

 Clarity: Based on the number of natural inclusions within a stone.
 The more inclusions or impurities a diamond has, the lower its clarity grade.
 No other gemstone has the clarity of a diamond, other than tanzanite, which outshines a diamond in many attributes.

 Carat Weight: A measurement based on the weight, not the size of the stone.

 Diamonds are available in a variety of hues, and the most intensely colored gems are referred to as "fancy diamonds.
 The vast majority of colorless diamonds fall into the D-to-J color range.
 Colored diamonds can be color ranked K-to-Z and may present even deeper color intensities beyond Z. Colored diamonds are available in shades of red,canary yellow, deep yellow, chocolate brown,evergreen, blue, rose pink and black.

 Facets Any smooth, flat face of a cut stone; the sparkling surfaces.